threefoldtech/info_grid/src/faq/faq.md

 ### Setting up the Farmerbot, I get the following error: "Failed initializing the database: Invalid duration value" What can I do to fix this?

-If you see this error, it's because you've used 24h time in conjunction with AM/PM time.
-Note that "periodic_wakeup" uses 12h time format.
+If you see this error, it's because you've used 24h time format in conjunction with AM/PM time format.
+Note that if you add AM/PM, the Farmerbot will use the 12h time format (AM/PM).
+Otherwise, it is the 24h time format.

 ***